Ovensif/ultimate-screener/README.md

-# MEXC Futures Signal Screener
+# MEXC Alert 10 Bot

-Professional cryptocurrency futures trading signal screener for MEXC exchange.
-Scans altcoin USDT perpetuals, applies trend-following breakout/retest and liquidity-sweep logic, and sends high-probability signals via Telegram.
+Bot that sends you a **Top 10 altcoin list** via Telegram when the list changes.
+Coins are selected from a liquid watchlist and must have:

+1. **RSI in strong or weak zone** (RSI ≥ 65 or RSI ≤ 35)
+2. **Confirmed sweep of swing high/low on 4H** (liquidity sweep)

+The list is not “top 10 by market cap”—it’s the top 10 that meet these criteria.
+You get a **single Telegram message** only when the list composition changes (coins in/out).

 ## Features

-- **Dynamic watchlist**: Top coins by volume, volatility, and trend strength (refreshed hourly).
+- **Dynamic watchlist**: Candidate pool by volume, volatility, and trend (refreshed on an interval).
-- **Multi-timeframe analysis**: 1D trend filter + 4H setup detection (breakout retest, liquidity sweep, trend continuation).
-- **Confluence scoring**: Volume, RSI, MACD, support/resistance; only HIGH confidence signals sent (configurable).
-- **Risk management**: Min 1:2 R:R, stop capped 2–3%, position sizing for your account.
-- **Telegram alerts**: Formatted messages with entry zone, stop, targets, and chart link.
-- **Anti-spam**: Max one signal per coin per 4 hours; BTC dump filter (suppress when BTC &lt; -5% 1h).
+- **4H-only screening**: RSI strong/weak + confirmed sweep of swing high/low on 4H.
+- **Telegram on change only**: One message when the Top 10 list changes (Out / In / current list).
+- **Configurable**: Intervals, RSI thresholds, and list size via `.env`.

 ## Requirements

 - Python 3.9+
 - MEXC (ccxt), Telegram Bot Token and Chat ID
-- `pandas-ta` for full technical context and confluence (RSI, MACD, ADX, EMA, Bollinger Bands, OBV, ATR, Stoch RSI).
-Built-in fallbacks exist for core indicators if the package cannot be installed on your Python version.
+- `pandas-ta` recommended for full technical analysis (RSI, structure, etc.); fallbacks exist if not installed.

 ## Install